Herrera v. Wyoming: Case

 The Supreme Court accepted the case to answer the question:

 Did Wyoming's admission to the Union or the establishment of the Bighorn National Forest abrogate the Crow Tribe of Indians' 1868 federal treaty right to hunt on the "unoccupied lands of the United States," thereby permitting the present-day conviction of a Crow member who engaged in subsistence hunting for his family?

 In a 5 to 4 decision, the split Court ruled that Wyoming's admission did not abrogate the Indians' rights.

 The majority opinion was authored by Sotomayor, joined by Ginsburg, Breyer, Kagan, and Gorsuch.
-The dissent was authored by Alito, joined by were Roberts, Thomas, and Kavanaugh.
+The dissent was authored by Alito, joined by Roberts, Thomas, and Kavanaugh.